K-Sharma95/Stock-Analysis/README.md

-# An Analysis of various 'green energy' stocks and their associated annual returns.
+# An analysis of various 'green energy' stocks and their associated annual returns.
 The data from these stocks will be analyzed for the years 2017 and 2018.
 VBA Macros have been included in excel files.

 ## OVERVIEW: